Need Help? Give us a call.

 1 (800) 345-3452

-Few things are more delightful than the news you are due a large tax refund.
-This is especially good news for small business owners, who often feel as though every other payment they make is to the IRS or their state department of revenue.
+The best way to maximize your tax return is to take advantage of tax credits and tax deductions whether you’re using accounting software o.
+If you do that, you’re more likely to get a refund on your small business taxes.
+This is good news for small business owners, who often feel as though every other payment they make is to the IRS or their state department of revenue.

-Many taxpayers who are not business owners deliberately have more tax than necessary withheld from their paychecks in order to get a large refund each spring.
+Many taxpayers who are not business owners deliberately have more tax than necessary withheld from their paychecks in order to get a large refund in the spring.
 While getting a sizable refund right as holiday bills are coming due is nice, there are more effective ways to use your money.
 Especially for business owners, overpaying estimated taxes just to get a refund is not the best use of your cash.
+Plus, in general, a C-corporation is the only type of business entity that’s eligible for a business tax refund.

-Taking a bit of time to review your personal bank and credit card statements will help you identify business expenses you might otherwise miss.
+Take a bit of time to review your personal bank and credit card statements each month to help you identify business expenses you might otherwise miss.
 If your PayPal account is tied to one of your personal accounts, review your PayPal activity for business purchases.
 Also double-check for recurring subscription fees, which may have posted to your personal accounts.

 Running up expenses on unnecessary purchases in order to save money on taxes is not a good tax strategy.
 In most cases, the tax savings are not worth the cash flow crunch.
 However, if you have adequate cash flow, prepaying expenses for the upcoming year can be an effective way to make sure you get more money back on your tax refund as long as you are a cash-basis taxpayer (and most small businesses are).